 The 76 reported disciplinary actions taken in FY 2011 are broken down as follows:

-- 17 attributed to competent representation, diligence, communication, neglect, and abiding by client’s decision
+- 17 attributed to competent representation, diligence, communication, neglect, and abiding by the client’s decision

 - 12 to misconduct (dishonesty, fraud, deceit, or misrepresentation)